pyiron/bagofholding/docs/README.md

 ```

 Note that we didn't re-instantiate any part of the object other than this one integer!
-This is demonstrated more convincingly in the example notebook, but here simply note that we don't get the `"I'm instantiating"` announcement.

 This feature is incredibly useful for long-term storage and data transferability, as the loading environment does not need to fully match the saving environment -- only the environment required to load the actual piece of data desired matches.
 Consider some complex object which, ultimately, contains important or expensive-to-calculate numeric data, e.g. in the form of numpy array.